serversideup/spin-site/content/en/index.md

 <img src="preview.png" class="light-img" width="1200" height="630" alt=""/>

 ## Replicate production in a single command
-Spin is a bash utility that dramatically improves the development experience for development environments that use Docker.
+Spin is a bash utility that improves the user-experience for teams using Docker.
+Replicate any environment on any machine, regardless if they are running MacOS, Windows, or Linux.

 <list :items="features"></list>